tauri-apps/tauri-docs/docs/usage/recipes/plugin.md

 </Alert>

 The Tauri Plugin system was introduced in [tauri v0.8.0](https://docs.rs/tauri/0.8.0/tauri/).
-Plugins allows you to hook into the Tauri application lifecycle and introduce new commands.
+Plugins allow you to hook into the Tauri application lifecycle and introduce new commands.

 ## Writing a Plugin